minirop/nubuild/README.md

 Subcommands that can be called by naming them directly.

-### separator

-If the command need a separator to accept additional arguments.

 ### default

 The name of one of the `commands` that is called if none are called directly.

+### separator (optional)

+If the command need a separator to accept additional arguments.

 ## Examples